Reuben3901/ReadmeTest/README.md

 The automation of this task saved 20+ hours of work each month for employees and the generated statistics revealed a missed opportunity of more than $1200 in monthly revenue.

-Sample reports and member data included to see the program run for yourself:
+### Sample reports and member data included to try the program for yourself:
 * FrontDoorKeysReport.txt
 * MindBodyReport.xlsx
 * CompleteMemberList.xlsx